2ndReallyCoolName/Evy/README.md

 Sean King:
 - Testing of Audio Analysis functions.
--Comparison of different vector values.
+- Comparison of different vector values.
 - Testing of the Natural Language Function for the Vector Space class.

 Vamsi Avinash Gunji: